zkhrg/go_day04/README.md

 Also, you'll need a local "certificate authority" to manage certificates.
 For our task [minica](https://github.com/jsha/minica) seems like a good enough solution.
 There is a link to a really helpful video in last Chapter if you want to know more details about how Go works with secure connections.

 So, because we're talking a full-blown mutual TLS authentication, you'll have to generate two cert/key pairs - one for the server and one for the client.
 Minica will also generate a CA file called `minica.pem` for you which you'll need to plug into your client somehow (your auto-generated server should already support specifying CA file as well as `key.pem` and `cert.pem` through command line parameters).
 Also, generating certificate may require you to use a domain instead of an IP address, so in examples below we will use "candy.tld".
-For it to work on a local machine you can put it into '/etc/hosts' file.

 Keep in mind, that because you're using a custom local CA you likely won't be able to query your API using cURL, web browser or tool like [Postman](https://www.postman.com/) anymore without tuning.